Unboxed-Software/solana-course/content/basic-solana-mobile.md

 # Demo

-Today we’ll be building a simple Android mobile counter dApp with React Native.
+Let's practice this together by building a simple Android mobile counter dApp with React Native.
 The app will interact with the [Anchor counter program](https://www.soldev.app/course/intro-to-anchor-frontend) that we made in the [Intro to client-side Anchor development](https://www.soldev.app/course/intro-to-anchor-frontend) lesson.
-In this app, we’ll be able to see the current count, connect our wallet and increment it.
-We’ll be doing this all on devnet, and will be compiling only for Android.
+In this app, we’ll be able to see the current count, connect our wallet, and increment the count.
+We’ll be doing this all on Devnet, and will be compiling only for Android.

-**Note:** We’ll be writing this application in vanilla React Native.
-If you’re looking to use Expo, we will be covering that in our Solana Advance dApp lesson.
+We’ll write this application in vanilla React Native without a starting template.
+Solana Mobile provides a [React Native template](https://docs.solanamobile.com/react-native/react-native-scaffold) that shortcuts some of the boilerplate, but there's no better way to learn than to do something from scratch.

 ### 1. Prerequisites

-React Native allows us to write mobile applications like we’re used to on the web.
-However there are some parts that have to be compiled down to languages that phones understand, this means we have some setup to do before we can start.
+React Native allows us to write mobile applications using similar patterns as React.
+However, under the hood our React code needs to be compiled down to languages and frameworks that work with the device's native OS.
+This requires a few prerequisite setup items:

 1. [Setup a React Native dev environment](https://reactnative.dev/docs/environment-setup?guide=native#creating-a-new-application).
-Go through the ***[entire article](https://reactnative.dev/docs/environment-setup?guide=native#creating-a-new-application)*** and accomplish the following for **Android**:
+Go through the ***entire article*** following the steps using Android as the target OS.
+For convenience, we've typed out the high level steps below.
+Keep in mind that the source article might change from the time of writing to when you're reading this.
+The source article is your source of truth here.
-    1. Install dependancies
+    1. Install dependencies
-    2. Installing Android Studio
+    2. Install Android Studio
-    3. Configuring **ANDROID_HOME** environment variable
+    3. Configure **ANDROID_HOME** environment variable
-    4. Create a new sample project (only for setting up the emulator)
+    4. Create a new sample project (this is only used to set up the emulator)
-        1. If you run into an error `✖ Copying template`, add the `--npm` flag at the end
+        1. If you run into the error `✖ Copying template`, add the `--npm` flag at the end

         ```bash
         npx react-native@latest init AwesomeProject